sg95codezz/music-visualiser/README.md

 This is done using Web Audio API and HTML Canvas.

 How to use this?
+  1. Start the application
-  1. Upload an audio
+  2. Upload an audio
-  2. Play the uploaded audio
+  3. Play the uploaded audio
-  3. Enjoy the dynamic visualization!
+  4. Enjoy the dynamic visualization!